MohdNishan/nuxt-client/docs/services/ZOO-Project-Full-Documentation.rst

 9. Update Keycloak Valid Redirect URLs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Refer to the ``keycloak.rst`` file for detailed instructions on configuring Keycloak, including setting up valid redirect URLs and client credentials.
+Refer to the :doc:`Keycloak Documentation <keycloak>` for detailed instructions on configuring Keycloak, including setting up valid redirect URLs and client credentials.

 **Important:** Do not share sensitive URLs or credentials publicly.